MinhHungPhan/aws-hands-on-labs/05-AWS-Lambda/02-associate/01-lambda-development-with-api-gateway-and-cognito/02-setting-up-api-gateway/README.md

 3. **API Configuration**:

-- **API Name**: Provide a meaningful name that reflects the API's purpose, such as `StatisticsCalculationsAPI`.
+- **API Name**: Provide a meaningful name that reflects the API's purpose, such as `FactorialCalculationsAPI`.
 - **Protocol**: Choose HTTP or REST, depending on your selection earlier.
 - **Endpoint Type**: Select the visibility of the API endpoint, typically `Regional`, `Edge-optimized` (for REST APIs), or `Private`.
 - **Description**: Optionally, add a description to document the API's functionality.